 The other three types of machines involve a wide range of effort, from using an actual lever to create pressure to working with digital displays to control grinding, infusion, and temperature.

 Realistically, we all have a budget.
 But that doesn’t mean you can’t treat yourself with an affordable espresso machine to up your morning coffee game.
 In fact earlier this year I went to a friend’s house who was wanting to make me a coffee on his under $100 espresso machine.
 I went along (with some trepidation I must admit) and was actually pleasantly surprised by the quality of shot he was able to pull from it.
 The following is our list of the best espresso machines under $100.

 With this machine, you can use both pods and coffee grounds.
 Simply fill up your water tank, and your machine will be ready to go with little to no start-up time.
 De’Longhi is also a well trusted name in the coffee world.
-This is a superb little machine for the price.
+This is a superb little espresso machine under $100.

 Not only is the machine easy to use, but its stainless steel and black plastic design are perfect for matching all of your other appliances.
 Plus, its compact size will fit easily into small places and right on your counter.